freistil/freistilbox-docs/source/tech_faq/backups.md

 # Backups

-Every 24h, freistilbox makes backups of your website data:
+Every 24h, freistilbox makes backups of all your website data:

 * Git repository
 * Database
 * Asset files

 We hold on to backups for a minimum of 5 days.

+<span class="label notice">NOTICE</span> We recommend creating additional
+backups of your application data and storing them offsite, i.e. outside of the freistilbox platform, so you have a last resort in the catastrophic event freistilbox becomes unavailable completely.

 ## Git repository